Yue-Chen-YC/reading-log/_posts/Individual-difference/2025-08-25-screening-overall.md

 ## Before experiment
-- ask participants to rate the animacy of the nouns first from 1-10 to create a gradient effect, becuase some collective nouns maybe more animate than other, then select the top rated collective nouns from the survey
+- ask participants to rate the animacy AND plurality of the nouns first from 1-10 to create a gradient effect, becuase some collective nouns maybe more animate than others, then select the top-rated collective nouns from the survey

 ## Hypothesis
 - verb > animacy